PrasannaVenkateshan/ScorePredictor/README.md

 # Cricket Score Predictor

-This is a Python language Machine Learning project which predicts the score of the batting team in Cricket on basis of various parameters.
+This is a Machine Learning project which predicts the score of the batting team in Cricket on basis of various parameters.
-Various Machine Learning models are used in the prediction of the score.